Setting new standards for sustainable development

 Completion of Phase One expected in 2022, completion of all Phases in 2030

 Services provided by Buro Happold

-Analytics, Security and technology, Structural engineering, Sustainability, Transport and mobility, Water, Bridge engineering and civil structures, Building services engineering (MEP), Energy consulting, Environmental consultancy, Ground engineering, Infrastructure
+Analytics, Structural engineering, Sustainability, Transport and mobility, Water, Bridge engineering and civil structures, Building services engineering (MEP), Energy consulting, Environmental consultancy, Ground engineering, Infrastructure

 The Red Sea Project is being developed by The Red Sea Development Company (TRSDC) based in Saudi Arabia.
 It is the world’s most ambitious luxury tourism development, sweeping across 28,000km2 of incredible landscape and encompassing 90 islands of unrivalled natural beauty.
 The resort will boast myriad attractions for international and local visitors, including pristine beaches, magnificent mountains and one of the world’s largest areas of coral reef.

 Buro Happold worked alongside WATG Architects to complete all masterplan packages for this unique development.
 Phase One of the project, due to open in 2022, will see the construction of over 3,000 hotel keys across 5 islands and 2 inland resorts, as well as an airport, a marina, leisure and lifestyle facilities, and supporting infrastructure.

 The Red Sea and Hijaz Mountains are home to an abundance of flora and fauna, including rare species such as dugongs and green and hawksbill turtles.
 Preservation of these habitats is central to the success of this project, as is our client’s aim to set new standards in sustainable development and safeguard this beautiful destination for the future.